Rules and policies

 Customs authorities require a clear overview of who is moving what, to whom and from where.
 They get this from the customs manifest.
 A customs manifest contains all the basic information about a shipment, such as the consigner and consignee, a list of contents, and the value, origin and destination.
 This helps authorities with security, risk analysis, risk assessment, risk management, counter terrorism and customs control.

 Under the World Customs Organisation (WCO) SAFE framework, the mandatory collection of cargo information for customs via an electronic customs manifest was first implemented in the U.S. in 2005.
-Many countries and regions, including China, the EU, Turkey and Japan, have since followed suit.
+Many countries/areas and regions, including China, the EU, Turkey and Japan, have since followed suit.

 We always engage with regulatory bodies to adopt new legislations as part of our everyday business.